51st state: Haiti

-Europe
+Guyana

+In Guyana, there is a fringe group named "Guyana, USA", which seeks for the incorporation of the country into the United States, whether as a new state or territory.

 Albania

-Albania has often been called the 51st state for its perceived strongly pro-American positions, mainly because of the United States' policies towards it.
+Albania has been called the 51st state for its perceived strongly pro-American positions, and the United States' policies towards it.
 In reference to President George W. Bush's 2007 European tour, Edi Rama, Tirana's mayor and leader of the opposition Socialists, said: "Albania is for sure the most pro-American country in Europe, maybe even in the world ...
 Nowhere else can you find such respect and hospitality for the President of the United States.
 Even in Michigan, he wouldn't be as welcome."
-At the time of ex-Secretary of State James Baker's visit in 1992, there was even a move to hold a referendum declaring the country as the 51st American state.
+At the time of ex-Secretary of State James Baker's visit in 1992, there was a move to hold a referendum declaring the country as the 51st American state.
 In addition to Albania, Kosovo (which is predominately Albanian) is seen as a 51st state due to the heavy presence and influence of the United States.
 The U.S. has had troops and the largest base outside U.S. territory, Camp Bondsteel, in the territory since 1999.

-Azores (Portugal)

-There was a movement among the Azores archipelago to break away from Portugal and join the United States in the late 19th century through the early 20th century.
-Feeling that they were being unfairly exploited by the authorities on the mainland, this movement believed the best solution was to have the United States govern them.
-This movement was fueled by a large number of immigrants to the United States, particularly to the New England states, for labor and educational reasons.
-Also establishing a close social connection between the Azores and the United States were American whaling companies.
-New England and New York-based whaling ships frequently used the Azores as an overseas base of operations and employed a large portion of the local population to man the ships.
-The movement to have the United States annex the Azores reached its climax during World War I when the United States Navy established a base of operations in the Azores.
-Sensing that the Americans were doing more to defend the Azores from the Germans than the Portuguese Government was, particularly during the raid of SM U-155 on the Azores in 1917, many local politicians openly demanded a change.
-American Naval officers and politicians, notably Assistant Secretary of the Navy Franklin D. Roosevelt, however, dismissed any idea of the United States taking control.

 Cartagena (Spain)

-In 1873, the leader of the Canton of Cartagena, Roque Barcia, requested that Cartagena become part of the United States in a letter to Ulysses S. Grant, the then president of the country.
-The Canton of Cartagena had emerged on the same year as a revolt against the First Spanish Republic.
-Barcia's ultimate goal was to make Cartagena a state of the United States.
+In 1873, the leader of the Canton of Cartagena, Roque Barcia, requested that Cartagena become part of the United States in a letter to President Ulysses S. Grant.
+The Canton of Cartagena had emerged in the same year as a revolt against the First Spanish Republic.
 The United States Government never replied.